-5 Things to Consider When Choosing an Android VPNLast Updated by Gray Williams on March 13, 2019
+5 Things to Consider When Choosing an Android VPNLast Updated by John Bennet on March 13, 2019

 Choosing the right VPN is an important step in making your web browsing experience safe and secure.
 It’s essential to find the right network for you, whether you’re browsing at home or on the go.
 In fact, especially on the go.

 A VPN (or Virtual Private Network) helps keep your web activity private and ensures that no one can access your private information as you’re browsing.
 With phones able to connect to public wifi spots, being cautious with your mobile devices is more important than ever.

 But how do you know how to choose an Android VPN?
 Here are five essential things to think about when picking a VPN for Android phones.

 Accessing the internet through a VPN means encountering the possibility that your web browsing experience will be slower than you’re used to.
 Due to the need to go through a private network and encryption, it will likely take a little longer to load web pages or videos.
 How long?
 That varies from service to service.